-A Tale Of Two Herbs:
+A Tale of Two Herbs: Kratom Vs. Marijuana

 Pain relief comes in many forms.
 People turn to opioids and herbs as a means to get high or because they are suffering from physical pain which they are trying to alleviate.
 While the consequences of opioids and painkillers are often addiction and dependence with life threatening effects, marijuana and kratom provide different forms of pain relief with potentially far less dangerous costs.
 This article will compare kratom and marijuana, highlighting the differences both positive and negative, as well as in comparison with harder drugs.